Comanche, Oklahoma: Recreation

 Recreation in the Comanche Area is divided into lake activities and sports.
 Waurika Lake, a 10000 acre lake, lies eight to 10 mi southwest of Comanche on access roads.
-The lake's recreational area offers all related activities (camping, swimming, fishing, boating, and hunting) and adds little to the pleasure and economy of Comanche.
+The lake's recreational area offers all related activities (camping, swimming, fishing, boating, and hunting).
 Comanche Lake, 3 mi east on Hwy.
-53, offers the same recreations on a smaller scale and includes electric and water hookups and a disposal station.
-There are opportunities for fishing, camping, picknicking.
-Two covered pavilions may be reserved for family reunions or gatherings.
-A full concession stand is operated by lake caretakers.
-The Golf Course is located next to the Comanche Lake.
-This small 9-hole golf course is a spot for both local and area golfers.
-Kinder Park and Jackson Park playgrounds are areas for the little ones.
+53, offers the same recreations on a smaller scale.

 Government

 Comanche has a Council Manager Form of Government.
 Progress is encouraged by Comanche citizens, officials, and civic groups.